 Admission Requirements Include

-• Completed graduate application and fees including transcripts, resume, and an essay detailing reasons for choosing a counseling and human relations program.
+• Completed graduate application and fees including transcripts, resume, and an essay detailing reasons for choosing a counseling.
 If the student is enrolled or has recently been enrolled in an academic program of study the letter should be from a faculty member or advisor familiar with the applicant’s academic performance.

 • One Letter of Recommendation from a professional in a position to judge the applicant's academic preparation for and ability to undertake graduate study.